praw-dev/asyncpraw/.github/CONTRIBUTING.rst

  Style Recommendations
 ***********************

-To keep Async PRAW's source consistent, all contribution code must pass the ``pre_push.py`` script.
-GitHub Actions will enforce the passing of the automated tests, as well as style checking done via the ``pre_push.py`` script.
-While this script helps ensure consistency with much of PEP8 and PEP257 there are a few things that it does not enforce.
+To keep Async PRAW's source consistent, all contribution code must pass the ``tox`` checks.
+GitHub Actions will enforce the passing of the automated tests, as well as style checking done via pre-commit_.
+While these checks help ensure consistency with much of PEP8 and PEP257 there are a few things that they do not enforce.
 Please look over the following list:

 Method Order within a Class
 ===========================